Deferred payment agreement

 - your savings or other assets are less than £50,000

-- you don’t have other income which is able to meet the costs of their care
+- you don’t have other income which is able to meet the costs of your care

 - you have a beneficial interest in the property